 we didn't suffer much.
 None of us were malnourished, but few of us were overweight

 There was a very sweet English lady, a real rough on rats strong willed and tough

 lady, with many years behind her of survival experience in the Kiambu hills where

 her husband farmed a plantation with cattle and wattle trees.
-She was asked
+In the early days

-in order to tighten the budget and allow for a better Sunday evening meal.
-This
+order to tighten the budget and allow for a better Sunday evening meal.
+This cheese

-cheese on toast was made from pre-toasted bread.
-It was hard as stone, and a smear
+on toast was made from pre-toasted bread.
+It was hard as stone, and a smear of

 melted into the stony toast and became as hard as the toast.
 Even if we were hungry,